Asian stocks slide ahead of US inflation update - ExBulletin

 Asian stocks slide ahead of US inflation update

-BEIJING (AP) Asian stock markets fell on Monday ahead of a U.S. inflation update that traders said could lead to further interest rate hikes.
+BEIJING (AP) Asian stocks fell on Monday ahead of a U.S. inflation update that traders fear could lead to further interest rate hikes.

 Tokyo, Hong Kong and Seoul fell.
 Shanghai has advanced.
 Oil prices have fallen.